LetteraUnica/BriscolaBot/README.md

 # BriscolaBot
-Repository of the thesis "BriscolaBot: Mastering Briscola with model-free Deep Reinforcement Learning"
+Repository of the master thesis [**BriscolaBot: Mastering Briscola with model-free Deep Reinforcement Learning**](https://raw.githubusercontent.com/LetteraUnica/BriscolaBot/main/thesis/thesis.pdf)

 We studied and implemented an AI Agent that plays Briscola, a famous italian card game.
-You can play against our latest agent BriscolaBot-v3 [**on replit**](https://replit.com/@LorenzoCavuoti/BriscolaBot).
+You can play against our latest agent, BriscolaBot-v3, [**on replit**](https://replit.com/@LorenzoCavuoti/BriscolaBot).
 Be careful, however!
-The agent achieves a 60 percent win rate against average human players, making it very difficult to beat.
+The agent achieves a 60% win rate against average human players, making it very difficult to beat.

 ## Training procedure